 In Meridian Secondary School, we have identified Design Thinking (DT) as one of the key programmes from 2017 onwards.

 Secondary 1 students will experience the DT process of ‘Feel’, ‘Think’ ‘Do’ and ‘Share’ through an in-house workshop conducted within the FCE lesson.
-To experience empathy (Feel), they will watch a video and sieve out a number of issues which the character in the video faces and decide on an issue to focus on.
-For example, some classes will watch a video on the challenges that commuters face while riding the MRT.
-In groups of five, they will then brainstorm on possible solutions and create a prototype of their chosen solution.
+To experience empathy (Feel), they will be given a scenario in which they have to re-enact.
+They will then brainstorm on possible solutions and create a prototype of their chosen solution.

 Thereafter, students will explain their chosen problem issue and prototype to their classmates.
 Classmates will then be given the opportunity to provide feedback on their friends’ prototypes.

 In using the DT process, users are required to apply several 21st Century Skills such as creative, adaptive thinking, decision making, new media literacy, empathy and cross-disciplinary competency by coming up with solutions to improve our current living environment and its processes.
 Through DT, Meridian Secondary aims to inspire learners to be innovative problem solvers and effective decision makers, equipping them effectively to face future challenges in the real world.